codergma/read_doc/docs/install.rst

  Installation
 =========================
 glitter sdk is in the `Python Package Index`_.
-This tutorial walks you through how to set up `glitter driver`_ for local development.
+This tutorial walks you through how to set up glitter-sdk-py_ for local development.

 The glitter Python Driver depends on: